photon1503/az-native/demos/readme.md

 - Implementing a Saga Pattern using Durable Functions
 - Changing Storage Providers in Azure Durable Functions

+## Schemaless and Event Optimized Data storage using Cosmos DB

+- Cosmos DB Partitioning Strategies
+- From Relational to Schemaless: Does and Don'ts
+- Implementing Domain Driven Design for microservices
+- Cosmos DB Change Feed and Event Sourcing
+- Understanding and implementing the CQRS Pattern

 ## Connecting Microservices using Distributed Application Runtime - Dapr